 The bottom line is, having a loyalty program if you sell any type of clothing can help get your repeat customers and keep them loyal to your brand.

 That way, when customers think they want add a new piece of clothing to their wardrobes, your store will be the first they think of.

-A bit similar to fashion but even more so, cosmetics is a constantly booming industry, as Gen Z and Millennial women make up a large portion of cosmetics buyers.
+A bit similar to fashion but even more so, cosmetics is a constantly-booming and super competitive industry.
+Gen Z and Millennial women represent a large portion of cosmetics buyers.

 For a company or brand offering cosmetics, it’s important that they stay updated with the latest trends and consumer habits.

 There are many popular and successful beauty loyalty programs.
 Two of those are in the United States and they each boast millions of members.
 These are Sephora’s Beauty Insider program and Ulta’s rewards program, Ultamate.